 - at any time the injured or ill worker can sue persons other than his employer who are at fault for his injury or illness.

-If you or a loved one suffered an injury or illness during the course of employment on or related to a vessel or other floating movable structure and believe you may have, or want to know if you do have, a claim under either the Jones Act, the Longshore and Harbors’ Workers’ Compensation Act, or other area of maritime law, please call the accident-injury attorneys at Herbert & McClelland LLP at 800-741-0718.
+If you or a loved one suffered an injury or illness during the course of employment on or related to a vessel or other floating movable structure and believe you may have, or want to know if you do have, a claim under either the Jones Act, the Longshore and Harbors’ Workers’ Compensation Act, or another area of maritime law, please call the accident-injury attorneys at The Law Offices of Shane McClelland at 800-741-0718.
 The initial consultation is free of charge.
 We will only charge you if we are able to help you receive compensation or benefits for your injury or illness.
 As explained, a lawsuit or claim must be filed before the applicable expiration date, so please call right away to ensure that you do not waive your right to possible compensation.

 Longshore and Harbor Workers Compensation Attorneys | Longshore Injury Lawyers